Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 Extended Thinking: Deep Reasoning as Output Tokens

-One of the most powerful features introduced with the Claude 4.5 series is Extended Thinking—a capability that allows the model to generate internal reasoning content blocks before producing its final response.
+One of the most powerful features available across the Claude 4.5 and 4.6 series is Extended Thinking—a capability that allows the model to generate internal reasoning content blocks before producing its final response.
 This is particularly valuable for complex problem-solving, multi-step coding tasks, deep research, and autonomous agent work where the quality of reasoning directly impacts outcome quality.

 How Extended Thinking Works